Pictured Above: (bottom left – L to R) IEEE-USA’s David Iams with Grayson Randall; (right) Gregg Vaughn provides training for MOVE volunteers.

 “The significance of his sacrifice to drive for the MOVE project led me to submit Grayson’s nomination,” Green comments.
 “While it enhances IEEE-USA’s visibility and also promotes good will, being a driver is also a very demanding volunteer position.
 Grayson is typically away from home for several weeks, and during that time, he sleeps on a cot in the truck or shelter–and only occasionally gets more luxurious accommodations–like a college dorm or a shared hotel room.”

 At the same time, Green says that Randall has established the IEEE as a respected and trusted partner of the Red Cross.
 “Grayson also loves to share his MOVE experiences with other IEEE members, encouraging them to get involved, and train to be MOVE volunteers.”

 What’s next for MOVE?
 Gregg Vaughn states that IEEE members in other parts of the United States and the world are interested in developing their own MOVE vehicles.
 “Members in California, Canada and Africa see enormous potential advantages in a similar program,” he says, “and IEEE Jamaica would like to be able to provide disaster services in a shipping container that could be easily transported to other Caribbean islands after a hurricane or similar disaster.”

-Vaughn notes the next generation of MOVE-type vehicles will probably be smaller and more fuel-efficient: “They could have a three-kilowatt generator, and get 20 miles to the gallon; instead of up to 10 kilowatts, and seven miles a gallon as with the current vehicle.”
+He notes the next generation of MOVE-type vehicles will probably be smaller and more fuel-efficient.
+“They could have a 3-kilowatt generator and get 20 miles to the gallon, instead of up to 10 kilowatts and 7 miles a gallon as with the current vehicle,” he says.